Last update: April 22, 2022

 When is the best time to visit?

 The accessibility of this website depends on the weather in Barcelona, Spain, where the solar-powered web server is located.
-To help visitors “plan” their visits to Low-tech Magazine, we provide them with several clues.
+Because it is solar powered, the website is most often online during the summer.
+To help visitors “plan” their visits to Low-tech Magazine, we provide them with several pointers.

-To help visitors “plan” their visits to Low-tech Magazine, we provide them with several clues such as a battery meter and a weather forecast.
+To help visitors “plan” their visits to Low-tech Magazine, we provide them with several pointers such as a battery meter and a weather forecast.